-Insert the male end of two 4-40 X 3/8" standoffs into the holes provided on either side of the front panel circuit board - insert it from the front side (contains the buttons and LEDs) of the circuit board and secure them with 4-40 hex nuts.
+62 Insert the male end of two 4-40 X 3/8" standoffs into the holes provided on either side of the front panel circuit board - insert it from the front side (contains the buttons and LEDs) of the circuit board and secure them with 4-40 hex nuts.
+63 Plug one end of the 14-conductor ribbon cable assembly into its IDC header on the front panel circuit board.
 Note the connector "key" - the connector will only fit one way, and it doesn't matter which end attaches to the circuit board.

-Mount the front panel circuit board using a 4-40 x 1⁄4" pan head screw at each standoff.
+64 Mount the front panel circuit board using a 4-40 x 1⁄4" pan head screw at each standoff.